 I don’t really like making listicles.
 It is one thing that has single-handedly destroyed the substance and depth of online content.
 However, I think the time has come to make this one.
-In recent times, I have noticed that the word “offbeat” is used very frivolously nowadays.
-There are offbeat lists that include places that have been in the tourist radar since the age of Roerich.
-I understand that familiarity is also relative but still… no… Kasol and Malana are NOT offbeat!
+In recent times, I have noticed that the word “offbeat” is used very frivolously.
+There are “offbeat” lists on Himachal that include places that have been in the tourist radar since the age of Roerich and Chetwode.
+I understand that familiarity is also relative but still… no… Kasol, Malana, and Chitkul are NOT offbeat!

-I wanted to make a genuine top 10 unexplored list but too many names came up!
-That too after completely excluding the entire Parvati Valley and anything in the 50 KM radius of Manali, Dharamshala and Shimla.
-It is possible that you can still find something good around these places but you will never be too far from a crowded marketplace.
-For that matter, I have decided not to mention Lower Kinnaur (Kalpa-Peo-Sangla-Chitkul) and Spiti either.
-Yes, they still remain a great destinations but you know that already, don’t you?
+So, I wanted to make a genuine top 10 unexplored list but too many names came up!
+That too after completely excluding the entire Parvati Valley, Spiti Valley, and anything in the 50 KM radius of Manali, Dharamshala and Shimla.
+It is possible that you can still find something interesting and obscure around these places but you will never be too far from a crowded tourist hub.
+For that reason, I have decided not to mention Lower Kinnaur (Kalpa-Peo-Sangla-Chitkul) and Spiti.
+They still remain a great destinations but you know that already, don’t you?

 The primary criteria I am using here is the lack tourists on ground and lack of chatter on the social media as per my observation.
-Some of these names will be a bit more familiar than the others but overall, they can offer you that much needed dose of desolation.
+Some of these names will be a bit more familiar than the others but overall, they can offer you that much needed dose of desolation to genuine misanthropes.
 Most of these areas don’t have expensive resorts but HRTC buses connect them all.

-So, what I am doing is that I am listing out entire regions or circuits and not just solitary towns or villages.
-You can easily spend a week exploring any of these regions and you can find secluded hill stations, villages, cultures and treks in these regions.
+So, what I am doing is that I am listing out entire regions or circuits and not just solitary towns or villages (otherwise there will be too many names).
+You can easily spend a week exploring any of these regions and you can find secluded valleys, villages, cultures and treks in these regions.
 Some of these should also be ideal for quick weekend road trips from Delhi.